 Do not throw away your old eyeglasses.

 Beyond the fact that glass and plastic pollute the planet, someone else in need could use your old glasses.
-There are many options for getting rid of old eyeglasses, and throwing them in the garbage can should not be one of them.
+There are many options for getting rid of old eyeglasses, so throwing them in the garbage should not be one.

 In this article